Geeker1/anchorb/README.md

 ### Limitations:
 - Schema validation is not implemented.
 This was considered acceptable for this simple use case, as only a single key is passed in the payload.
 - If you choose to run the application locally without Docker, you must manually export environment variables using a bash command such as `export $(cat .env | xargs)` before starting the application to ensure all required configuration is available.
+- Retry logic does not update database if successful, that's a logic flaw and can be fixed simply by updating the redis state for parent job.
+- This implementation can be handled better with a State machine architecture.